astrotars/the-stream-android/README.md

 }
 ```

-In our `initViewModel` method we use a few built-in Stream classes.
+In the `initViewModel` method we use a few built-in Stream classes.
 First, we create a `ChannelViewModelFactory` by passing in our channel type and `channelId`.
 We then use that factory by passing it into `ViewModelProvider` which will create an instance of the appropriate `ChannelViewModel`.
 Upon initializing, we bind this `viewModel` to our view and the necessary components.
 The rest of `ChannelActivity` is boilerplate that handles permissions and capturing images in the message input.

 We now have 1-on-1 chat.
 Next, let's see how to incorporate group chat.